Martimiz/silverstripe-languageprefix/docs/en/index.md

 	enable_duplicate_urlsegments: true

 **Note:** don't forget to ?flush=1.
 If the admin section was already open, you might have to perform a flush there as well!

+## Language switcher

+You can use the language switchers that are described [in the Translatable README file](https://github.com/silverstripe/silverstripe-translatable/blob/master/docs/en/index.md#switching-languages), as long as you use `PrefixLink` instead of `Link`.
+The latter will probably also work, but only if you defined the Link function in the Page as explained [here](#create-page-links-in-your-template).